Welcome to today's edition of the Rush 24-7 podcast.

 Nobody believes it when Bush says it.

-Uh so this is uh it in the in the in the sense, okay, who has to say what in order for people to believe it or be interested in it is uh even no matter what if if whatever said is correct and right, why is it that only a few people have any kind of credit?
+So this is in the sense, okay, who has to say what in order for people to believe it or be interested in it?

-And why is it this one guy has more credibility and gets more attention, stating the obvious.
+And why is it this one guy has more credibility and gets more attention, stating the obvious?

 You know, a lot of people understand the hoax that is global warming.

-And yet it takes a certain two or three people who might speak up uh to convince anybody of this.
+And yet it takes a certain two or three people who might speak up to convince anybody of this.

-And I went through the riff.
+And I went through the riff and said, well, people are natural pessimists.

 Pessimism and doom and gloom are the natural state of the human condition.

-You know, optimism takes work.
+Optimism takes work.

 Most people think those are things that just happened to them, and they're lucky when they happen, and the normal state of things is misery, drudgery, unhappiness, angst, tumult, chaos, insecurity, or what have you.

-The positive human emotions are not things that uh seem to happen to a lot of people frequently.
+The positive human emotions are not things that seem to happen to a lot of people frequently.

 And so they don't think they have any control over them.